 Minolta "X" Origins

 The roots of the XE can be traced back to the mid-1960s and Minolta's efforts to develop a pro-level SLR to compete with the Nikon F. In the early '60s Minolta had been very successful with its SR series of amateur SLRs and was the overall sales leader.
 However, Nikon had a virtual monopoly in the pro market.
 Minolta wanted to get in on some of that action and the XK (XM in Europe & X1 in Japan) of 1973 was the result.
 The XK bore an uncanny resemblance to the Nikon F & F2 ;-).
 Once you got past that however, Minolta's tradition of innovation started to peek through.
-The XK featured an electronic shutter with aperture-priority autoexposure, the first, and only professional SLR until 1980 to do so.
+The XK featured an electronic shutter with aperture-priority autoexposure, as the first, and only professional SLR until 1975 (with the debut of the Contax RTS), to do so.
 It was a failure in the sales department, but it did serve as the catalyst of Minolta SLR development during the 1970s.
 The XK's DNA would trickle down into the amateur SLR lineup.
 And that brings us to the XE.

 Minolta and Canon initially took a similar approach in their attempts to compete with Nikon at the the top end of the market.
 They both introduced pro models (with interchangeable finders and focusing screens) and then each brought out a high-end amateur body with much of the same technology in a fixed-prism design.
 This mirrored Nikon's platform of the F-series cameras with the Nikkormats slotting below (in manual FTn and electronic EL forms).
 So the XE took its place as the top amateur Minolta body available in 1974.
 Notably, another factor came in to play in the XE's conception.
 In June of 1972, Minolta entered into an agreement with Leitz to share technology and cooperate in R&D. This demonstrated how dominant the Japanese manufacturers had become in the camera world and their expertise in electronics was now prized by the German companies.
 And Minolta was happy to avail themselves of Leitz' experience in optics and production techniques.
 The XE was the first SLR model developed under this cooperative arrangement and became the template for the Leica R3, as the future XD would also serve as the basis of the R4, R5, R6, and R7 models.